End qualified immunity in Maryland

 • Starts disclosing public records

-Yes.
-As of 2021, SB 178 ensures that public records are no longer sealed in Maryland.
+Yes, as of 2021, SB 178 ensures that public records are no longer sealed in Maryland.

 Failed